Paulnolan90/p1-scoutinggroup/README.md

 The website was tested on the following devices:

--Dell Optiplex 7080
+- Dell Optiplex 7080
--Huawei P30 pro
+- Huawei P30 pro
--Apple Ipad A13
+- Apple Ipad A13

 ## Browser Compatability

 the website was run successfully on the following browsers:

--Google Chrome
+- Google Chrome
--Opera
+- Opera
--Microsoft Edge
+- Microsoft Edge

 ### Unfixed Bugs